Green Dot Bystander Training

 Each significant stride in human rights has been fueled by and built upon a social movement consisting of enough individuals simply raising their voices and saying, "This is no longer acceptable."

-Most sessions are for EFSC current students, faculty and staff, but when noted, some sessions are for faculty/staff only.
-Students should sign up using the form on this page.
-For any session, faculty and staff must sign up through the college's training system to ensure proper tracking.
-This is a voluntary workshop.
+Most sessions are for current EFSC students, faculty and staff, but when noted, some sessions are for faculty and staff only.
+For any session, faculty and staff must sign up through the College's training system to ensure proper tracking.
+Students should register using the form on this page.
+This is a voluntary workshop based on a national curriculum, which does not change, so you only need to attend once.
 If it conflicts with your work hours, please get permission from your supervisor to attend.
-To request a Bystander Training for your group (minimum 25 participants), or for questions about training, please contact Barbara Kennedy at 321-433-5014 or email@example.com

 |Date & Time||Campus||Location|